+Third and Fourth
-Third and Fourth S1 to S3, but earlier or later for some.
-The Fourth Level broadly equates to outcomes.

-Scottish Credit and Qualifications Framework level 4.
-The Fourth Level experiences and outcomes are intended to provide possibilities for choice and young people's programmes will not include all of the Fourth Level equates to SCQF level 4.
+S1 to S3, but earlier or later for some.
+The Fourth Level broadly equates to Scottish Credit and Qualifications Framework level 4.
+The Fourth Level experiences and outcomes are intended to provide possibilities for choice and young people's programmes will not include all of the Fourth Level outcomes.

-Secondary 1 to Secondary 3, but earlier for some the fourth level broadly
+Secondary 1 to Secondary 3, but earlier for some the fourth level broadly equates to SCQF level 4.

+Senior Phase

-Senior Phase Secondary 4-6 and college or other means of study.
+Secondary 4-6 and college or other means of study.